Bhadda Kapilani

 Bhadda Kapilani was a Buddhist bhikkhuni and a leading disciple of Gautama Buddha.
-She came of a Brahman family of the Kosiya clan at Sagala, modern day Sialkot in Punjab, Pakistan.
 Among the bhikkhunis she was regarded as the foremost in analysing the previous reincarnations of beings and their previous karma, as described in the Jataka of the Pali Canon.
 Before they both entered the sangha, she was the wife of Mahakassapa, the arahant who led the sangha after the paranibbana of the Buddha and his two chief disciples Sariputta and Mahamoggallana.

 Early years

 Pipphali Kassapa, as he was born, was adamant that he would not marry, but would become an ascetic.
-At the continued behest of his parents, he finally agreed to marry in order to please them, on the condition that a girl could be found who conformed to his standards.
+At the continued behest of his parents, he finally agreed to marry in order to please them, on the condition that a girl who conformed to his standards could be found.
 His parents thus hired eight brahmins to go and find such a girl.
 At Sagala they found Bhadda Kapilani, the wealthy daughter of a brahmin, who was aged sixteen and four years younger than Pipphali Kassapa.
-Her parents agreed to the marriage proposal, but Bhadda Kapilani also did not wish to marry, as she too wished for a religious life as a female ascetic.
+Her parents agreed to the marriage proposal, but Bhadda Kapilani did not wish to marry, as she also wished for a religious life as a female ascetic.

 Pipphali, believing that the brahmins would not be successful, was unhappy with the brahmins' success and sent a letter to the Bhadda Kapilani stating, "Bhadda, please marry someone else of equal status and live a happy home life with him.
 As for myself, I shall become an ascetic.
 Please do not have regrets."
 Bhadda Kapilani independently sent him a similar letter, but both sets of parents, suspecting such an attempt to scupper the marriage would occur, arranged for both letters to be intercepted and replaced by letters of welcome.
 As a result Bhadda was taken to Magadha and the young couple were married.
 In accordance with their ascetic aspirations, they agreed to a life of celibacy.
 In accordance with this, they laid a garland of flowers between them before they went to bed, determined not to yield to sensual desire.